BradleyA/Search-docker-registry-v2-script.1.0/README.md

 view-private-registry-remote is a bash script for listing images in a private registry v2 from a remote system that does not have the NFS filesystem where the images are stored, mounted.
 This script requires ssh to be installed and configured on the systems required to run it.
 ## Install
-To install, change directory to the location you want to download the script directory.
-Use git to pull or clone this script into directory.
+To install, change directory to the location you want to download the scripts.
+Use git to pull or clone these scripts into the directory.
 If you do not have git then enter; "sudo apt-get install git".
 On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/Search-docker-registry-v2-script.git
     cd Search-docker-registry-v2-script